- facebookShare this page on Facebook

 What does the Key Stage 3 curriculum look like?

 Across Key Stage 3 we use sentence builders to teach students chunks of language, rather than individual words.
 In Year 7 students learn to introduce themselves and talk about their family, relationships and pets.
 In Year 8, students build on that knowledge by learning to give opinions about food and drink as well as talking about their free time activities and what they wear, different types of weather, and holiday plans.
-Finally, Year 9 focuses on combining tenses to talk about holidays, school and free time plans.
+Finally, Year 9 is a transition year to GCSE.
+Students are still taught using sentence builders; however, we start to look at topics that are covered on the GCSE specification.
+Students will build on the vocabulary learned in year 7 and 8, to talk in more depth about family, friendship, leisure activities and holidays.

 What does the Key Stage 4 curriculum look like?

-We follow the AQA GCSE French and Spanish course.
+Our current Year 11 cohort will follow the AQA GCSE French or Spanish specification.
 The three themes taught are:

 The course culminates in exams in all four skills: listening, reading, speaking and writing.
 Each skill is worth 25% of the total marks.
 Throughout Key Stage 4, students have regular small group sessions with the foreign language assistant in order to build confidence in speaking and prepare effectively for the speaking exam.